What Do Radio or Television Announcer Do?

 - Provide commentary and conduct interviews during sporting events, parades, conventions, or other events.

-Below is a list of the skills most Radio and Television Announcers say are important on the job.
+These are the skills Radio and Television Announcers say are the most useful in their careers:

 Speaking: Talking to others to convey information effectively.